GreptimeTeam/docs/docs/user-guide/query-data/promql.md

     --data-urlencode 'db=public' \
     http://localhost:4000/v1/prometheus/api/v1/query_range
 ```

-The authentication header is required if you are using GreptimeDB with authentication enabled.
-Please refer to [authentication](/user-guide/protocols/http.md#authentication).
+If authentication is enabled in GreptimeDB, the authentication header is required.
+Refer to the [authentication documentation](/user-guide/protocols/http.md#authentication) for more details.

-The query string parameters are the same as the original Prometheus API.
-The only difference is the additional `db` parameter, which specifies the GreptimeDB database name.
+The query string parameters for the API are identical to those of the original Prometheus API, with the exception of the additional `db` parameter, which specifies the GreptimeDB database name.

-The output compatible with the Prometheus API:
+The output format is compatible with the Prometheus API:

 ```json
 {